 Near The Bean is the Crown Fountain, a black granite reflecting pool, situated between two glass brick towers that overlook the water feature and come to life with larger-than-life video images.
 Its ever-changing artistic displays complement the nearby Art Institute.
 Millennium Park sits between Lake Michigan and Lakeshore Drive, which skirts the great lake along the city’s eastern border.

-Navy Pier, One of the Best Things to Do in Chicago
+2) Moor Yourselves at Navy Pier, One of the Best Things to Do in Chicago

 About two miles north of Millennium Park is Navy Pier — a bit of a walk for most but easily reachable by bike, bus, or car.
 Off Lakeshore Drive, the entrance to the 3,300-foot pier is surrounded by more parkland and greenspace.
 Extending into Lake Michigan, Navy Pier offers things the whole family can enjoy.
 Besides restaurants like Harry Caray’s Tavern and Margaritaville, there is a giant Ferris wheel, various rides, and a funhouse.